 Let me present you with the dessert I’m making for Christmas dinner!

-Before I begin let’s talk about the elephant in the room.
+Before we begin, let’s talk about the elephant in the room.
 This is a moist cake.
-I know many of you despise that word but being a baker, I use the word moist 5327 times a day.
-Or something like that.
-This gingerbread spice snack cake is very moist!
+I know many of you despise that word but being a baker, I use the word approximately 5327 times a day!!
 Embrace the moist, since many gingerbread cakes are lacking in the moist department.
-Moist.

 This is a very simple and versatile gingerbread cake recipe.
 It can be baked a multitude of ways: cupcakes, round cake, square, rectangle, with frosting, without frosting (can’t believe I’m saying that).
-I’ll let you know the different size pans you can use in the recipe notes below.
-When testing this recipe, I used my handy 9-inch springform pan each time.
-Worked like a charm to yield a thick and satisfying cake.
+When testing this recipe, I used a 9-inch springform pan.
+You can also use a 9-inch square baking pan.

-And, as you know, molasses is an acid.
-So we are using baking soda to give the cake lots of lift.
+- And, as you know from my baking powder vs baking soda post, molasses is an acid.
+So we are using baking soda to give the cake lots of lift!

 The resulting cake is dense, yet soft.
 Buttery and tender.
 Perfectly spiced, impeccably flavored.
-This cake is absolutely fantastic on its own.
-You don’t even need frosting!
-But since I’m serving this for dessert on Christmas day, I wanted to make it a little special.
-So, a slather of sweet and tangy cream cheese frosting it is.
-It’s heaven on this not-too-sweet gingerbread spice cake.
-For even more excitement, flavor the cream cheese frosting with a little maple extract or maple syrup.
+This gingerbread snack cake is absolutely fantastic on its own– you don’t even need frosting!
+But if you want to make it a little more special, add a slather of sweet and tangy cream cheese frosting.
+Absolute heaven on this not-too-sweet gingerbread spice cake.

-And cranberries for color!
-Eaten all together, this cake is simply irresistible and surpasses any and all gingerbread cakes I’ve ever had the pleasure of eating before.
-Moist gingerbread spice snack cake for life.
+And add some cranberries for color!
+Eaten all together, this cake is irresistible and will surpass all the gingerbread cakes you’ve tasted before.
+Moist gingerbread snack cake for life!

-My flavorfully spiced and moist version of the timeless classic gingerbread.
+This is my flavorfully spiced and moist version of the timeless classic gingerbread.
+The spice flavor is incredible!
 For different pan size options, see my recipe notes below.